rzbrk/PyVoiceRecognitionV3/docs/__init__.md

      |          response_dict = {
      |              "raw": response_bin,
      |              "record": record,
+     |              "signature": signature,
      |              "training_status": sta
      |                  }
      |
+     |      The signature for a record (optional) can be considered as a "label"
+     |      for the record.
+In principle, the module allows any ASCII character
+     |      with ASCII code < 255.
+A maximum number of characters for the signature
+     |      is also not specified for the module.
+To avoid any potential problems
+     |      the character range is limited from "!"
+(ASCII 33) to "~" (ASCII 126).
+     |      Not more than 80 characters are allowed.
+     |
      |      Parameters:
      |          record (int): Record number to train
+     |          signature (str or None): Signature for record
      |
      |      Returns:
      |          response (dict): dictionary containing the response
      |              from the voice recognition module
+     |
+     |      Raises:
+     |          BadSignature: signature is too long or contains bad characters
      |
      |  ----------------------------------------------------------------------
      |  Data descriptors defined here: